writingteacher/rob-whyte-portfolio/README.md

 <br/>
 <br/>
 ## Online SEO writing
-Writing B2B content.
+WPBlazer is a WordPress plugin developer.
+After writing all of the knowledge base articles, the client asked me to write SEO content.
 ##### The problem
-The client, a WordPress plugin developer, wanted to increase organic site traffic by publishing SEO blog posts.
+The client wanted to increase organic site traffic.
 ##### My role
 Wrote monthly posts (700 to 1200 words) that met client specs.
 All articles had to meet Yoast SEO criteria and pass plagiarism and reading level tests.
 ##### Results